mcgoodman/BeringSeaData/README.md

+# Eastern Bering Sea survey and oceanographic data

-This package contains functions for downloading and processing: - Survey data from the NOAA AFSC Groundfish Assessment Program (GAP) Bering Sea survey and other standardized surveys in Alaska waters. - Estimates from the MOM6 Northeastern Pacific (NEP) oceangraphic model hindcast - Estimates from the Bering 10K ROMS (/ROMS-NPZ) oceanographic model including the hindcast, historical runs, and projections
+This package contains functions for downloading and processing:

+-   Survey data from the NOAA AFSC Groundfish Assessment Program (GAP) Bering Sea survey and other standardized surveys in Alaska waters.
+-   Estimates from the MOM6 Northeastern Pacific (NEP) oceangraphic model hindcast
+-   Estimates from the Bering 10K ROMS (/ROMS-NPZ) oceanographic model including the hindcast, historical runs, and projections

 Currently, MOM6 and ROMS datasets downloaded from this package are returned as `stars` objects.
 The package also contains some other